vendia/blog/pages/use-cases-partner-data-sharing.md

           **Financial Services**

-          Deliver trusted reporting on the history of transactions, loans, policies, and more –without all the manual analysis and data gathering.
+          Deliver trusted reporting on the history of transactions, loans, policies, and more — without all the manual analysis and data gathering.
         wrapTheColumnInACard: false
       - text: >-
           <img